Glossary

 Y chromosome

-The genetic material that transmits the information necessary to make a male.
+The congenital, developmental, or genetic information in the cell that transmits the information necessary to make a male.
 The Y chromosome can be found in one-half of the man’s sperm cells.
 When an X and a Y chromosome combine, the baby will be a boy.
-See also X Chromosome.
+See also: X chromosome.

 Z